Arthuino/stymphale_project/zawardo_drone/README.md

 roslaunch ardupilot_gazebo ardupilot.launch
 ```

-MAVROS of an Ardupilot drone.
+SITL (Software In The Loop) simulation of an Ardupilot drone.
 The console option give MAVROS logs in a separate terminal with more infos.
 The out option give a TCP connection to the drone (usefull for QGroundControl).